"Death Wish" director Michael Winner dies aged 77

 Winner, whose appearance in adverts for insurance coined the catchphrase "Calm down dear, it's only a commercial", founded and funded the Police Memorial Trust following the murder of WPC Yvonne Fletcher outside the Libyan embassy in London in 1984.

-More than 50 officers have been honoured by the trust at sites across the country.
+More than 50 officers have been honored by the trust at sites across the country.

 (Reporting by Mike Collett-White, editing by Paul Casciato)